Guardians accused of killing 2-year-old boy in their St. Paul Island home, troopers say

 "There were daily efforts made by troopers to get out to St. Paul Island and a variety of rural travel logistics and issues presented there, including weather and aircraft availability," he said.

-On Tuesday, Melovidov and Myers-Melovidov were arrested and transported to the Anchorage Correctional Complex.
+On Tuesday, Melovidov and Myers-Melovidov were arrested, and on Wednesday they were taken to the Anchorage Correctional Complex, according to troopers.

-Note: [Correction: An earlier version of this story incorrectly stated which day Melovidov and Myers-Melovidov had been taken to the Anchorage Correctional Complex.]